 For details, see the documentation on the Google Maps Android Heatmap Utility.

-Customise markers via bubble icons
+Customize markers via bubble icons

 Manage marker clusters